88-degrees/Book-of-Changes/appendix02s2.md

 4. (Going) for long to what is not his proper place, how can he get game?

 5. 'Such firm correctness in a wife will be fortunate:' -- it is hers to the end of life to follow with an unchanged mind.
-The husband must decide what is right, and lay down the rule accordingly:--for him to follow (like) a wife is evil.
+The husband must decide what is right, and lay down the rule accordingly: -- for him to follow (like) a wife is evil.

 6. 'The subject of the topmost line is exciting himself to long continuance:' -- far will he be from achieving merit.

 ###### p.
 308

 <a name="fr_222"></a>[XXXIII](#fn_222).
-(The trigram representing) the sky and below it that for a mountain form Thun.
+(The trigram **☰** representing) the sky and below it **☶** that for a mountain form [**Dùn ䷠**](e981afdun.md).
 The superior man, in accordance with this, keeps small men at a distance, not by showing that he hates them, but by his own. dignified gravity.

 1. There is 'the perilousness of the position shown by the retiring tail:' -- but if 'no movement' be made, what disaster can there be?